Appendix: Syntax Reference

 =

-mean not equal. - Whitespace/newlines: whitespace and newlines separate tokens; blank lines are allowed.
+mean not equals. - Whitespace/Newlines: Whitespace and newlines are used to separate tokens; blank lines are allowed.

 Property: